prisma/prisma1/docs/01-Quickstart/02-Backend/01-TypeScript/01-TypeScript.md

 The `service` directory contains the [definition](!alias-opheidaix3) of your Graphcool service. [`graphcool.yml`](!alias-foatho8aip) is the main configuration file, it contains information about your [GraphQL types](!alias-eiroozae8u), [permission](!alias-iegoo0heez) setup, integrated [functions](!alias-aiw4aimie9) and more.
 The actual type definitions are specifed in `types.graphql` and referenced from inside `graphcool.yml`.

-This service defition is based on the following data model:
+This service definition is based on the following data model:

 ```graphql
 type User @model {